 The European Environment Information and Observation Network (Eionet) is a partnership network of the European Environment Agency (EEA) and its 38 member and cooperating countries.

 The concept of Eionet enshrines the following defining principles:

-- Common content, being data, information, indicators and analysis;
+- Ensuring common content, focusing on data, information, indicators and analysis, and

-- Shared environmental information infrastructure, standards and web-based tools.
+- Establishing shared environmental information infrastructure, standards and web-based tools.

 The National Focal Points (NFPs) are responsible for coordinating the national network of National Reference Centres.
 They aim to bring together experts from government entities and other national institutions involved in environmental information.
 Malta’s national network on EIONET, categorised by the main groups and by the thematic groups (where applicable) is: